illusion12321/orchestrate-php/README.md

         //             [2] => admin
         //         )
         // )
-        // ObjectArray is our little cherished class, it allows object or array syntax access
+        // ObjectArray is a dynamic class that allows object or array syntax access
         // i.e. $item->name or $item['name'], plus a few other helpful methods.
         // This means you can feel free to send it to your template engine.